Search the Living Collection

 For example, to search for all values starting with Gent, enter gent* or gent]

 - Multiple search criteria should be separated by a comma.

 For example, to look up both Gentiana acaulis L. and Rhododendron lepidotum Wall. ex G. Don, enter gentiana acaulis, rhododendron lepidotum

 In Search of Plants

-The Royal Botanic Garden Edinburgh grows, in its four gardens, over 15,000 species of plants, the second richest collection of plant species in the world.
-In order to manage this enormous Living Collection, it keeps a computer database of the species it holds, and where they are growing.
+The Royal Botanic Garden Edinburgh grows, in its four gardens, thousands of species of plants, making it one of the largest collections of plant species in the world.
+In order to manage this enormous Living Collection, RBGE maintains a database of the species it holds, and where they are growing.
 A hard-copy, the Catalogue of Plants, is published periodically (click here for details).